 4. Hansen’s Disease

 Hansen’s disease, also called Leprosy, is a chronic, infectious disease focusing on parts like skin, eyes, and nerves as their root target.
-Roaches spread the bacteria Mycobacterium Leprae, responsible for this disease, with means of their feces.
+Roaches spread the bacteria Mycobacterium Leprae, responsible for this disease, by means of their feces.
 The symptoms of Leprosy are weight loss, high temperature, blisters, ulcers, and loss of color.

 A plague is caused by intermediaries spreading the bacteria responsible for the plague to mammals.
 The bacteria responsible for the plague is Yersinia Pestis.
 The symptoms of the Plague are weakness, high temperature, bleeding from the mouth, and blackening of the tissue in your hands.